(Tablet of Divine Unity)

 Among the recurring themes in this tablet are praise for, and adoration of, God; affirmations of His unknowability, inaccessibility, and unfathomably immense power; and exhortations to recognize the Manifestation of God.
 In addition, Bahá’u’lláh also stresses a fundamental truth of Bahá’í theology—that man can only know God to the extent he can perceive God in His Manifestation, and that recognition of the Manifestation, therefore, constitutes the highest level of man’s ability to know God, and is indeed the very fruit of his existence.

-The English translation presented below is actually a composite.
+The English translation presented below is provisional (in other words, not official or authorized; see here for more) and actually a composite.
 Shoghi Effendi, the great-grandson of Bahá’u’lláh and Guardian of the Bahá’í Faith, conducted a partial translation of this tablet, which has been published in Gleanings from the Writings of Bahá’u’lláh as passage XXVI.
 I have conducted a provisional translation of the remainder of the tablet, and have combined it with Shoghi Effendi’s translation to create a composite translation of the complete tablet.
 To make the very important distinction between the two renderings, I have colored his in red and mine in black.